GaloisInc/pirate/spec/index.rst

 source files, and executables may be launched from a configuration file that simultaneously launches and configures several executables.

-As an example, we show below a simple Pirate system consisting of three enclaves running in two execution environments.
-In this diagram, the three enclaves correspond to a device driver that reads from a sensor, a filter that processes sensor data to compute a state estimation, and a server process on a separate machine that may further aggregrate state estimates.
-Although separate runtime components, there may be considerable overlap in the underlying libraries used to implement each component.
+As an example, we show below a diagram illustrating a Pirate system consisting of three enclaves running in two execution environments.
+The source files are shown in the left of the diagram, and arrows show how object files and then executables are constructed.
+On the right-hand side we show how executables can be grouped into common execution environements.

 .. figure:: architecture.png
   :width: 1000
   :alt: Compilation Toolchain Overview

-In the rest of this document,
+In this diagram, the three enclaves correspond to a device driver that reads from a sensor, a filter that processes sensor data to compute a state estimation, and a server process on a separate machine that may further aggregrate state estimates.
+Although separate runtime components, there may be considerable overlap in the underlying libraries used to implement each component.

+Additional information about Pirate is in the sections below:

 .. toctree::
    :maxdepth: 2